Well, there’s nothing like a global pandemic for encouraging us to explore the wide range of theatrical web players and streaming services out there.

 Indeed, if you’ve ever thought you might quite fancy watching a complete performance of Richard Wagner’s famously enormous Ring cycle but have always fretted that you’re too time- and cash-poor to do so, now is your moment: there’s a 2008 cycle (all four parts) on there from Germany’s Staatskapelle Weimar that’ll take a decent chunk out of your time spent socially distancing.

 Can you afford it?
 You certainly can!
-While the Covid-19 crisis continues, Marquee TV is offering a 30-day free trial.
+While lockdown continues, Marquee TV is offering a 14-day free trial (you do have to choose a plan, provide a credit card then cancel your subscription, so don’t forget!).
 That should give you ample time to work out whether you’re an opera buff after all.

 Whatever happens, we’re all gonna come out of this terrible thing a lot more cultured, right?